 COVID-19 Dean's Review Meetings and Administrative Hearings are considered disciplinary processes.
 As such, the outcomes of these processes will be part of your official record.
-Any disciplinary processes that result in a community status of probation or above will be reported to external (not affiliated with Brown University) entities if we are asked about your conduct history.
+Any disciplinary processes that result in a community status of probation or above will be reported to external (not affiliated with Brown University) entities if we are asked about your conduct history unless you receive approval of a Post Outcome Petition.
 Any responsible finding and resulting outcomes will be shared with other Brown University offices if we are asked.
 Please see the Outcomes page for more information.

-Within 24 hours of notification of the hearing/review meeting outcome, the respondent(s) may appeal in writing the decisions in the case, setting out the reason(s) for the appeal.
+Within 3 business days of notification of the hearing/review meeting outcome, the respondent(s) may appeal in writing the decisions in the case, setting out the reason(s) for the appeal.
 There will be an appeal link in the decision letter.
 Appeals will normally be considered only when:

 (1) there is relevant new evidence that was not reasonably available to be presented to the original hearing authority and that in the judgment of the appeal officer the introduction of the information may have changed the finding by the original hearing authority; or